robtweed/node-mdbm/README.md

 I've provided specific instructions for Cach&#233; at the end of this README file.
 If you'd prefer to use the Free Open Source GT.M database, read on:

 The easiest way to get a GT.M system going is to use Mike Clayton's *M/DB installer* for Ubuntu Linux which will create you a fully-working environment within a few minutes.
-You'll then just need to update M/DB, M/DB:Mumps and EWD and you'll have a GT.M database server that's ready for use with Node.js and node-mdbm.
 Node.js and node-mdm can reside on the same server as GT.M or on a different server.
+Mike has also created an installer that will add Node.js and our node-mbdm and node-mwire modules, to create a complete front-end and back-end environment on a single server: ideal for testing and evaluation.

 The instructions below assume you'll be installing Node.js and node-mdbm on the same server.